What is Systemic Discrimination in the workplace?

 3. Restructuring organizational culture

-Organizations can have internal cultures that marginalize or exclude racialized people if they are not inclusive.
+Organizations can have internal cultures that marganalize or exclude racialized people if they are not inclusive.
 For example, an organization that favors a communication style based on how people from the dominant culture communicate may undervalue a racialized person's communication style, which is as effective.
 Similarly, racialized people may be excluded from social interactions and networks that are critical to success.

 Organizations must guarantee that they are not involved in systematic prejudice unintentionally.
 This necessitates awareness and a willingness to examine numerical facts, rules, practices, decision-making processes, and corporate culture.
 From a human rights standpoint, it is unacceptable for an organization to choose to remain ignorant of systematic prejudice or to fail to act when an issue is brought to its attention.